Navigating Third-Party Standing

 1. Significant Relationship with the Child

-The frequency and duration of interactions between the child and the third party.
+Frequency and duration of interactions between the child and the third party.

-The quality of the relationship (emotional bonds, caretaking, etc.).
+Quality of the relationship (emotional bonds, caretaking, etc.).

 The child’s dependency on the third party for emotional, financial, or psychological support.